FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Import modules

-First we need to import the FreeCAD and Part modules so we can use their contents in Python   *
+First we need to import the FreeCAD and Part modules so we can use their contents in Python:

 ```python